 Zoom Enterprise includes a feature called Executive Business Reviews, which lets you analyze adoption of the service and track ROI as well as get insight into the product roadmap for Zoom.

 Pricing starts at $19.99 per month, per license, with a minimum of 50 licenses.

 Zoom offers a product just for educational institutions — Zoom for Education.
 The plans start at 20 hosts and allow for up to 300 participants in a meeting.
 Hosts can have unlimited meetings.
 Features include content sharing, digital whiteboarding, integration with learning management systems, and session recording and transcription.

 Zoom for Education is billed on an annual basis starting at $1,800 per year.
-The Large Meeting add-on is $50 per month, per host.
+The Large Meetings add-on is $50 per month, per host.